 3. In a small number of cases, advice and support from outside agencies may be

 requested.
-This may trigger additional or different intervention for a child with
+This may trigger an additional or different intervention for a child with identified special needs.

 5. The progress of children with an EHC Plan is formally reviewed at an Annual

 Review together with parents and all adults involved in the child’s education.

 What type of support will be available to a child with social and emotional needs?

 - Buckingham Primary School recognises the significant impact that adversity, social and emotional difficulties, and low self-esteem can have on a child’s learning and emotional well-being.
 We are committed to providing a caring and nurturing environment where children feel safe and supported in developing positive strategies to cope with challenges, build their resilience, confidence and self-esteem; and to improve their emotional well-being.